Skip to main content

 Consumer Cellular IRIS

-Best for: Moderate dementia — familiar flip design with physical buttons only
+Best for: Moderate dementia when a familiar physical-button design may still work

 $79.99